 The ability to associate a specific channel with specific social network walls, contacts, or chat interfaces is interesting.
 Imagine watching the game along with a dozen or so friends, each from the comfort of your own homes.

-Or imagine watching that same game while having tweets available from ball players, sports casters, and other fans of the team, and being able to access additional news, film, images, videos, and other information about the game while watching.
+Or imagine watching that same game while having tweets available from ballplayers, sportscasters, and other team fans, and accessing additional news, film, images, videos, and other information about the game while watching.

-This system might also enable you to search for and switch over to televised content being viewed by a social contact
+This system might also enable you to search for and switch over to televised content being viewed by a social contract.

 A picture-in-picture feature might allow for live-time video chatting while watching television broadcasts as well.